A High Level Look at Puppet's Cloud Provisioning Tools

 When used together, these tools provide quick and efficient workflows for adding and maintaining fully configured, ready-to-run virtual nodes in your Puppet Enterprise-managed cloud environment.

-The cloud provisioning tools can be added during installation of Puppet Enterprise.
-If you have already installed PE, and you want to install the cloud provisioning tools, simply run the upgrader again.
+The cloud provisioning tools can be added during an installation of Puppet Enterprise.
+If you have already installed PE and you want to install the cloud provisioning tools, simply run the upgrader again.

 PE’s provisioning tools are built on the

 node_gce subcommands.
 Each of these subcommands has a selection of available actions (such as

 start) that are used to complete specific provisioning tasks.
 You can get detailed information about a subcommand and its actions by running

 The VMware, AWS, and GCE subcommands are only used for cloud provisioning tasks.

 Node, on the other hand, is a general purpose Puppet subcommand that includes several provisioning-specific actions.
 These are:

 clean action may also be useful when decommissioning nodes.

 The cloud provisioning tools except for GCE are powered by Fog, the Ruby cloud services library.
 Fog is automatically installed on any machine receiving the cloud provisioner component.